Codworth/esp-host/README.md

 Instructions:

-    Flash esphost.bin or esphostmulti.bin using the following command:
+    Flash esp host using the following command:

     sudo esptool.py --port /dev/ttyUSB0 write_flash 0x00000 0x400000 ./esphost.bin
-                                    OR
-    sudo esptool.py --port /dev/ttyUSB0 write_flash 0x00000 0x400000 ./esphostmulti.bin

     -after flashing completes, connect to "PS4-WIFI" using "easy setting" then go to [Settings] > [User Guide]

     -NOTE: windows users must use the appropriate com port when flashing with esptool.py
-    -NOTE2: users can optionally flash using the GUI version of esptool  https://github.com/Rodmg/esptool-gui -NOTE3 when using multi sometimes it glitches and you must reload page to make payload successful Compatible boards:
+    -NOTE2: users can optionally flash using the GUI version of esptool  https://github.com/Rodmg/esptool-gui -NOTE3 when using multi sometimes the page will hang, to fix refresh the page to make sucessful.
+Compatible boards:

 These are the most popluar esp8266 boards, but any esp8266 with 4M flash or larger will work.